-Getting Around: Flights to Patagonia versus the Bus
+Getting Around on your Patagonia Vacation: Flights versus the Bus

 We choose to travel by plane for the long distances.
 For two reasons; one, our budget allowed us to, and two, the thought of 24 hours on a bus was just too long.